Madonna: 1992–1997: Maverick, Erotica, Sex, Bedtime Stories, Evita, and motherhood

 In September 1993, Madonna embarked on the Girlie Show, in which she dressed as a whip-cracking dominatrix surrounded by topless dancers.
-In Puerto Rico she rubbed the island's flag between her legs on stage, resulting in outrage among the audience.
+In Puerto Rico, she rubbed the island's flag between her legs on stage, resulting in outrage among the audience.
 In March 1994, she appeared as a guest on the Late Show with David Letterman, using profanity that required censorship on television, and handing Letterman a pair of her panties and asking him to smell it.
-The releases of her sexually explicit book, album and film, and the aggressive appearance on Letterman all made critics question Madonna as a sexual renegade.
-Critics and fans reacted negatively, who commented that "she had gone too far" and that her career was over.
-Around this time, Madonna briefly dated basketball player Dennis Rodman and rapper Tupac Shakur.
+The releases of her sexually explicit book, album, and film, and the aggressive appearance on Letterman all made critics question Madonna as a sexual renegade.
+Critics and fans reacted negatively, commenting that "she had gone too far" and her career was over.
+Around this time, Madonna briefly dated rapper Tupac Shakur and basketball player Dennis Rodman.

 Biographer J. Randy Taraborrelli described her ballad "I'll Remember" (1994) as an attempt to tone down her provocative image.
 The song was recorded for Alek Keshishian's 1994 film With Honors.
-She made a subdued appearance with Letterman at an awards show and appeared on The Tonight Show with Jay Leno after realizing that she needed to change her musical direction in order to sustain her popularity.
+She made a subdued appearance with Letterman at an awards show and appeared on The Tonight Show with Jay Leno after realizing that she needed to change her musical direction to sustain her popularity.
 With her sixth studio album, Bedtime Stories (1994), Madonna employed a softer image to try to improve the public perception.
-The album debuted at number three on the Billboard 200 and generated two U.S. top-five hits, "Secret" and "Take a Bow", the latter topping the Hot 100 for seven weeks, the longest period of any Madonna single.
+The album debuted at number three on the Billboard 200 and generated two US top-five hits, "Secret" and "Take a Bow", the latter topping the Hot 100 for seven weeks, the longest period of any Madonna single.
 Something to Remember, a collection of ballads, was released in November 1995.
 The album featured three new songs: "You'll See", "One More Chance", and a cover of Marvin Gaye's "I Want You".
 An enthusiastic collector of modern art, Madonna sponsored the first major retrospective of Tina Modotti's work at the Philadelphia Museum of Art in 1995.
 The following year, she sponsored an exhibition of Basquiat's paintings at the Serpentine Gallery in London.
 The following year, she sponsored artist Cindy Sherman's retrospective at the MoMA in New York.